ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 <info-box>
 	Use `webpack --mode production` if you want to build a minified and optimized application.
 See more at https://webpack.js.org/concepts/mode/.

 	**Note:** Prior to version 1.2.7 `uglifyjs-webpack-plugin` (the default minifier used by webpack) had a bug which caused webpack to crash with the following error: `TypeError: Assignment to constant variable.`.
-If you experienced this error, make sure that your `node_modules` contains an up to date version of that package (and that webpack uses this version).
+If you experienced this error, make sure that your `node_modules` contains an up to date version of this package (and that webpack uses this version).
 </info-box>

 If everything worked correctly, you should see: